AshwinDeshpande96/Hierarchical-Softmax/README.md

 In future, we shall try to reduce memory costs to an order of O(|V|*log|V|) and integrate this method in keras library for easy implementation.
 User shall be able to use this algorithm as they would with traditional Softmax algorithm.

+*An investigation of negative sampling in contrast with hierarchical softmax will be published soon.*

 Full Code: [Hierarchical Softmax](https://github.com/AshwinDeshpande96/Hierarchical-Softmax/blob/master/hsm.ipynb)